papatistos/zotero-zotts/README.md

 >
 > This version adds
 > - support for OpenAI's TTS engine,
-> - support for a local TTS engine via an OpenAI-compatible API (e.g. Kokoro TTS via [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI))
+> - support for a local TTS engine via an OpenAI-compatible API,
+> - a dedicated Kokoro TTS engine for kokoro-web / [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) with dynamic language, model and voice loading,
 > - buttons to skip 10s forward or backwards and to replay the current selection,
 > - a cache for the current text selection (to avoid unnecessary API calls for such skipping or replaying),
-> - an option to ignore certain text parts (e.g. page numbers in headers/footers) by marking them with annotations of a specific color (default: grey).
+> - an option to ignore certain text parts (e.g. page numbers in headers/footers) by marking them with annotations of a specific color (default: grey),
+> - a short queued-speech cue for delayed Kokoro synthesis requests.

 ## Install :rocket: